mikkelcato/uni-bach/uni-5-sem/hard/chpt/chpt-1.typ

 #pagebreak()
 = Crystal structure
+Everything in solid state physics is basically a crystal, this part of the course describes the basic mathematical description of these.

 == The Lattice
 An ideal crystal consists of the infinite repetition of identical groups of atoms---this group is referred to as the basis.
 The set to which the basis is attached is called the lattice.
 This lattice can be defined by three translation vectors $bold(a)_1, bold(a)_2$ and $bold(a)_3$, such that our crystal looks the same when viewed from $bold(r)$ and $bold(r)'$ related by
 $